 What Is Tramadol Withdrawal?

 Traditional opioids like oxycodone and hydrocodone increase sensations of pleasure and can produce a high when taken in larger doses than what was originally prescribed.
-Tramadol works a little differently by not only activating opioid receptors in the brain but also by blocking neurotransmitters, like serotonin and norepinephrine, from being reabsorbed back into the system.
-For that reason, tramadol withdrawal may actually take two different forms: traditional opioid withdrawal syndrome or atypical opioid withdrawal syndrome.
+Tramadol works a little differently, activating opioid receptors in the brain while also increasing the amounts of neurotransmitters like serotonin and norepinephrine.
+For that reason, tramadol withdrawal may take two different forms: traditional opioid withdrawal syndrome or atypical opioid withdrawal syndrome.

-If a client is dependent on tramadol, it’s important to safely detox.
-This includes assistance from a medical professional, either as part of a prescription plan or in a supervised detoxification setting.
-In general, tramadol withdrawal symptoms occur within a few hours after tramadol effects wear off.
-In fact, people who forget to take their tramadol have reported feeling tramadol withdrawal symptoms only a few hours after their last dose.
-The length of time until withdrawal stops can vary from weeks to months later.
+In general, tramadol withdrawal symptoms occur within a few hours after the drug’s effects wear off.
+That’s why, if you forget to take your dose one day, you may start to feel these symptoms only a few hours after your last dose.
+The length of time until withdrawal stops can vary from weeks to months later, depending on the individual.

 Tramadol Withdrawal Symptoms

-Tramadol is habit-forming and as a result, dependence can occur over time.
-Severity and length of tramadol addiction can directly impact the presence, intensity, and duration of the withdrawal.
+Tramadol is habit-forming, and as a result, dependence can occur over time.
+The severity and length of tramadol addiction can directly impact the withdrawal’s presence, intensity and duration.

 - Muscle and body aches

 - Trouble sleeping or insomnia